Main | Download | FAQ | Documentation

 - Not everything that makes sound can be muted.

-These issues come about because Google Chrome (and I believe all browsers that support plug-ins other than Internet Explorer) runs a shared instance of plug-ins for all open tabs/windows and some plug-ins
+These issues come about because Google Chrome (and I believe all browsers other than Internet Explorer that support plug-ins) runs a shared instance of plug-ins for all open tabs/windows and some plug-ins

 (most notably Flash) do not provide a generic ability to mute individual instances.
 This extension provides work arounds for this issue which results in sound management tasks being a little more complicated and sometimes impossible.